 These hummingbirds can often be found at flowers and feeders.
 They have a long, straight bill about as long as their head or longer.

-These hummingbirds in Illinois tail feathers are mostly black, with just a small amount of green near their tips.
+These hummingbirds in Illinois have tail feathers that are mostly black, with just a small amount of green near their tips.

 To learn more about these birds and other hummers you might see this summer, read on!
 Cliff-Ruby Throated Hummingbird – Archilochus colubris: Cliff Ruby-throated hummingbirds are another type of bird you might see this summer.